Albany, New York: Mohican, Mohawk, and Dutch before 1660

-The Hudson River area was originally inhabited by Algonquian-speaking Mohican (Mahican), who called it Pempotowwuthut-Muhhcanneuw, meaning "the fireplace of the Mohican nation".
-Based to the west along the Mohawk River, the Iroquoian-speaking Mohawk called it Sche-negh-ta-da, "through the pine woods", referring to the path they took there.
+The Hudson River area was originally inhabited by Algonquian-speaking Mohicans, who called it Pempotowwuthut-Muhhcanneuw, meaning "the fireplace of the Mohican nation".
+Based to the west along the Mohawk River, the Iroquoian-speaking Mohawk called it skahnéhtati, also transliterated to Sche-negh-ta-da, "through the pine woods", referring to the path they took there.
 (Note: This name would later be adopted by the city of Schenectady, to the west.)

 According to Hendrick Aupaumut, the Mohicans came to the area from the north and the west.
-They settled along the Mahicannituck, which is now called the Hudson River, and called themselves the Muh-he-con-neok, the "People of the Waters That Are Never Still".
+They settled along the Mahicannituck River, which is now called the Hudson River, and called themselves the Muh-he-con-neok, the "People of the Waters That Are Never Still".

 The Mohawks, one of the Five Nations of the Iroquois Confederacy, were based in the Mohawk valley and noted for their fur trading and their access to trade between the Iroquois and other nations.
 The Mohawk became strong trading partners with the Dutch and English.
 It is likely that the area was visited by European fur traders perhaps as early as 1540, but the extent and duration of those visits are unclear.

 Permanent European claims began when Englishman Henry Hudson, exploring for the Dutch East India Company on the Half Moon (Halve Maen), reached the area in 1609, claiming it for the United Netherlands.
 In 1614, Hendrick Christiaensen built Fort Nassau on Castle Island (now called Port of Albany), in the Hudson River.
 The fort acted as a fur-trading post and was the first documented European structure in present-day Albany.
 Commencement of the fur trade provoked hostility from the French colony in Canada and among the natives, all of whom vied to control the trade.
 In 1618, a flood ruined Fort Nassau, but the Dutch replaced it with Fort Orange on the mainland in 1624.
 Both forts were named in honor of the leading family of the Dutch Revolt, members of the House of Orange-Nassau.
 Fort Orange and the surrounding area were incorporated as the village of Beverwijck (Beaverwick or Beaver District) in 1652, and the city of Albany in 1686.
 In these early decades of trade, the Dutch, Mohican, and Mohawk developed relations that reflected differences among their three cultures.